oneblockhq/foundation/CORE_PRINCIPLES.md

 # Core Engineering Principles

-At **ONE BLOCK LTD**, we believe that every great system starts with a single, perfectly engineered block.
+At **ONE BLOCK**, we believe that every great system starts with a single, perfectly engineered block.
 Our principles guide how we build, design, and collaborate.

 ## 1. Foundational Integrity
 We prioritise stability and robustness.
 Every "block" of code should be self-contained, testable, and built to last.
 We do not compromise on security or memory safety.